todthomson/intro-to-linux-dotnetcore-docker/Part5.md

 ![6-dotnet-run](Part5/6-dotnet-run.png)

-__Superb!__ You now have your "Hello, world!" on both vanilla Docker and .NET Core on Docker.
+__Superb!__ You now have your "Hello, world!" on both vanilla .NET Core and .NET Core on Docker.

 ### Docker 101